KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 ## 7. EfficientNetB0 for Transfer Learning

-EfficientNetB0 selected as the third model for transfer learning.
-The introduction to this model began with the Keras documentation website, which features eight version of EfficientNet.
-EfficientNetB0 was selected for this project as it is the base version of architecture.
+EfficientNetB0 was selected as the third model for transfer learning.
+The introduction to this model began with the Keras documentation website, which features eight versions of EfficientNet.
+EfficientNetB0 was chosen for this project as it is the base version of the architecture.

-The function for creating the model on the description page is presented as follows:
+The function for creating the model, as presented in the documentation, is as follows:
 ```python
 keras.application.EfficientNetB0(
    include_top=True,